What's it like to compose?

 Why does it work like this?
 Well, because you have to see the whole picture to write great music consistently.
 The whole picture includes the feeling, the timbre, and the musical contours and rhythms that define how our brains perceive a piece, even when we don't know every note.
 And the vast majority of listeners do NOT know every note.
 This means the process must be mental; there is no tool, whether it be piano, paper, desk or laptop, that takes into account all of the vital elements of a piece.

 Every tool has a price.
-In the case of a piano, the price of playing one harmonic moment is all the other moments we cannot hear equally at the same time; the price of playing with no more than ten fingers is that what you hear will be limited to what you can play; I could go on.
-Novice composers often do create music that sounds as if it were composed on a piano, precisely because they leaned on such a tool!
-The only place where everything converges (short of the concert hall!) is your mind.
-You run the show.
+In the case of a piano, the price of playing one harmonic moment is all the other moments we cannot hear equally at the same time; the price of playing with no more than ten fingers is that what you hear will be limited to what you can play; etc. Novice composers often do create music that sounds as if it were composed on a piano, precisely because they leaned on such a tool!
+The only place where everything converges (short of the concert hall) is your mind.

 So then, if great composition is mental, what happens in the mind as it composes?